 4. Lateness: As a part of our distraction-free environment, the Writing Center does not tolerate lateness.
 If you are more than five minutes late for a tutoring session, your appointment will be given to the next person on the waiting list, and you will be marked as a no-show for that appointment.
 If you arrive late for a workshop, you will not be admitted into the workshop room.

 5. Frequency of Appointments: You can schedule one 30-minute tutoring appointment per day, with a maximum of two appointments made in advance per week.
 Hour-long appointments are available only in special circumstances.
 If you cannot make your scheduled appointment, you must cancel before the appointment is scheduled to begin.
 If you miss two appointments without cancelling in advance, you will be blocked from the online scheduling system.
 You will then be limited to waitlist only appointments for the rest of the semester.
-Writing Specialists are sometimes available on a first-come, first-served basis if you are on the waitlist.
+Writing tutors are sometimes available on a first-come, first-served basis if you are on the waitlist.
 However, waitlist appointments cannot be made in advance and may not always be available, especially during peak hours.

 1. The Writing Center is not an editing or proofreading service.
-Writing Specialists will not write your papers for you or perform line-by-line editing.
+Writing tutors will not write your papers for you or perform line-by-line editing.
 You cannot leave a paper to be corrected by a tutor.
 You must be present and prepared to learn.

-3. Writing Specialists have the right to refuse to work on a paper that is due the same day or multiple papers during one tutoring session.
+3. Writing tutors have the right to refuse to work on a paper that is due the same day or multiple papers during one tutoring session.
 The goal of the Writing Center is to help you learn writing skills.
 It will be difficult for you to learn concepts and make meaningful revisions to your work when you are rushing to do more or to meet an imminent deadline.
 Writing is a process!

 4. The Writing Center services are supplemental to in-class instruction.
 We will still adhere to our mission even if you are visiting the Writing Center for the sole purpose of receiving extra credit or fulfilling a class assignment.
-Writing Specialists will not act as peer reviewers to make up work that you missed in class.
+Writing tutors will not act as peer reviewers to make up work that you missed in class.